jgkawell/galactus/tools/gctl/docs/gctl_config.md

-## gctl docs
+## gctl config

-Generate docs for gctl
+Initialize the gctl configuration

+### Synopsis

+Initialize the gctl configuration.
+Be sure to run this from the root of the galactus repository

 ```
-gctl docs [flags]
+gctl config [flags]
 ```

 ### Options

 ```
-  -h, --help         help for docs
+  -h, --help   help for config
-  -o, --out string   the directory to write docs to (default "./docs")
 ```

 ### Options inherited from parent commands